NehaVital/FullStackML_AQI_Prediction/README.md

 # FullStackML_AQI_Prediction
-our AQI prediction project combines the efficiency of task automation and API integration for data extraction, followed by dataset hosting through an API and deployment of a machine learning model using Azure.
+Our AQI prediction project combines the efficiency of task automation and API integration for data extraction, followed by dataset hosting through an API and deployment of a machine learning model using Azure.
 This holistic approach ensures a streamlined and scalable solution for accurate and real-time Air Quality Index predictions.

 TASK AUTOMATION USING SELENIUM: